suborbital/docs/website/docs/quickstart.md

 ## Tenants

-Suborbital lets an application's users create their own secure, sandboxed plugins, carefully isolated from the core of the system and one another

-For this reason we will create a new tenant, that is a user account with its own plugins inside Suborbital Our application will then connect the tenant with one of its own internally maintained users
+Suborbital lets an application's users create their own secure, sandboxed plugins, carefully isolated from the core of the system and one another.For this reason we will create a new tenant, which is a user account with its own plugins inside Suborbital.
+Our application will then connect the tenant with one of its own internally maintained users.

 [Type "ada" into the Tenant field]